boyan-soubachov/tastyworks_api/README.md

 tasty
 ```

+## Usage

+Username and password are stored in environment variables, TW_USER and TW_PASSWORD respectively.

 ## Guidelines and caveats

 There are a few useful things to know which will help you get the most out of this API and use it in the way it was intended.